 the Enron Corporate Tax Department ("Tax") to ensure proper tax planning and treatment of the agreements and related Risk Management Transactions.

 Marketing may, with prior management notification and written approval in accordance with the above-mentioned ET&S Policy #2 (see Exhibit 1), enter into swaps, derivative instruments, or other financial or physical transactions for purposes of Risk Management.
-NO REPRESENTATIVE OF TRANSWESTERN PIPELINE COMPANY OR NORTHERN NATURAL GAS COMPANY HAS THE AUTHORITY TO ENTER INTO A RISK MANAGEMENT TRANSACTION THAT DOES NOT CORRELATE TO ONE OR MORE TRANSPORTATION SERVICE AGREEMENT(S), OR EXCEEDS THE NET OPEN POSITION, MATURITY/GAP RISK, OR VALUE-AT-RISK LIMITATIONS SET FORTH IN ADDENDUM “A” HERETO, WITHOUT THE EXPRESS WRITTEN CONSENT OF THE CHAIRMAN OF THE GAS PIPELINE GROUP.
+NO REPRESENTATIVE OF TRANSWESTERN PIPELINE COMPANY OR NORTHERN NATURAL GAS COMPANY HAS THE AUTHORITY TO ENTER INTO A RISK MANAGEMENT TRANSACTION THAT DOES NOT CORRELATE TO ONE OR MORE TRANSPORTATION [OR STORAGE] SERVICE AGREEMENT(S), OR EXCEEDS THE NET OPEN POSITION, MATURITY/GAP RISK, OR VALUE-AT-RISK LIMITATIONS SET FORTH IN ADDENDUM “A” HERETO, WITHOUT THE EXPRESS WRITTEN CONSENT OF THE CHAIRMAN OF THE GAS PIPELINE GROUP.
+[THIS STATEMENT DOES NOT RECOGNIZE THAT RISK MANAGEMENT AGREEMENTS ARE INTENDED TO REDUCE NET OPEN POSITION, MATURITY/GAP RISK AND VAR AND THAT THE CREATION OF RISK RESULTS FROM UNHEDGED CONTRACTS AND CAPACITY.
+THUS, COORDINATION BETWEEN THE TRADING AND SALES FUNCTIONS IS REQUIRED.
+HAVE WE ADEQUATELY COVERED THIS?]

 The Marketing Officers shall designate one or more TW or NNG representatives as “Authorized Traders,” able to engage in Risk Management Transactions on behalf of their respective ET&S companies.
 (See Addendum B, “ET&S Authorized Traders.”)